-The Trust seeks to achieve the best value for money from all our purchases.
-This means Budget Holders aim to get what they need in the correct quality, quantity and time at the best price possible.
-A large proportion of their purchases will be paid for with public funds and they need to maintain the integrity of these funds by following the general principles of:

-- Probity: It must be demonstrable that there is no corruption or private gain involved in the contractual relationships of the academy - Accountability: The academy is publicly accountable for its expenditure and the conduct of its affairs - Fairness: That all those dealt with by the academy are dealt with on a fair and equitable basis.
+- See also the Purchasing Procedures document. - The academy seeks to achieve the best value for money from all our purchases.
+This means they aim to get what they need in the correct quality, quantity and time at the best price possible.
+A large proportion of their purchases will be paid for with public funds and they need to maintain the integrity of these funds by following the general principles of: - Probity, it must be demonstrable that there is no corruption or private gain involved in the contractual relationships of the academy - Accountability, the academy is publicly accountable for its expenditure and the conduct of its affairs - ➤ Fairness, that all those dealt with by the academy are dealt with on a fair and equitable basis.